Yellow Chili's

 Instructions

-• Heat a non-stick pan on medium-low and add a teaspoon of butter or oil, and spreading it well.
+• Heat a non-stick skillet over medium-low heat and add a teaspoon of butter or oil.
+Make sure it's spread evenly to coat the surface.

 Pan with melted butter evenly spread.